 Our aim is that every pupil will be able to communicate in the way best suited to his or her needs, both in school and out in the wider community.
 We provide a ‘Total Communication’ environment so that pupils are enabled to communicate whenever and wherever they are.

 We also aim to provide a rich and broad literacy experience through verbal, non-verbal and written forms, appropriate to the developmental needs of each child.
-We aim to provide the foundations and building blocks of reading and writing to enable our pupils to access these at the highest level they can and in a way that is suited to them.
+We aim to provide strong foundations for reading and writing to enable our pupils to access these at the highest level they can and in a way that is suited to them.
 These skills can then be transferred to daily life beyond school years, enabling our pupils to access as independent a life as possible as they move into adulthood.

 Literacy and Communication extends across all curriculum areas and is one of the key components on every pupil’s personal learning plan.
 Communication is key to enabling our pupils to access learning.
 We work closely with the Speech and Language team (SaLT) and the Autism team (ASD) to support pupils and train staff in using Total Communication in all classes (please see our Total Communication policy for more detail).
 SaLT provide bespoke speech and language therapy plans for those who need them.
 To develop social communication, we use Intensive Interaction© and/or Attention Autism© for our pre- and semi-formal learners.
 Our more formal learners follow Alex Kelly Talkabout© Social Skills scheme.

 We build our learners’ pre-reading skills from the very beginning, with the aim that all will access reading or reading-based activities to suit their developmental level (please see our ‘Roots to Reading’ document for more detail).
-We build on these foundational skills through teaching systematic synthetic phonics programme based on Letters and Sounds, which the majority of pupils access.
+We build on these foundational skills through our systematic synthetic phonics programme based on Letters and Sounds, which the majority of pupils access.
 This programme includes daily opportunity to read carefully matched phonics books containing sounds with which the pupil is already familiar, so that learning is consolidated.
-Besides this, children are exposed to a wide variety of fiction and non-fiction texts for pleasure, presented in a way that is appropriate to the developmental level of the child.
+Besides this, children are exposed to a wide variety of fiction and non-fiction texts, presented in a way that is appropriate to the developmental level of the child.
 We also use several classroom strategies to boost the teaching of reading and writing, including See and Learn©, social sight words, Write Words, colourful semantics© and shape coding™, Call and Response and sensory story.
 Our pupils develop at their own pace, so while some are accessing writing through early mark making and/or sensory play, others are engaging in shared or independent writing.
 We have a topic-based approach which means that literacy skills can be taught whilst reading and learning stories, gaining history or geography knowledge and engaging in practical experiences such as cooking and trips outside school.
 Our school library offers pupils a lovely calm space where books are attractively ordered and displayed, alongside story boxes, small world book characters, puppets and other multi-sensory approaches, to invite children to immerse themselves in reading and experience reading for the pleasure of it.

 In KS4 and 5, we move to a more work-related learning approach and our students follow ‘pathways’.
 Literacy and Communication extend across all pathways.
 Functional Skills in Literacy are taught as a discrete lesson, to those on a work skills pathway.